HIPAA Certification vs. Compliance

 What is HIPAA?

 HIPAA, which stands for the Health Insurance Portability and Accountability Act of 1996, is a federal law enacted to safeguard the privacy and security of individuals' health information.
+It establishes national standards for how healthcare providers, health plans, and other entities must handle protected health information (PHI) to ensure its confidentiality and security.

 The law is enforced by the Department of Health and Human Services (HHS).
 It includes essential rules such as the HIPAA Privacy Rule, which governs the use and disclosure of PHI, and the HIPAA Security Rule, which establishes safeguards to protect electronic health information.
 Additionally, HIPAA includes breach notification rules requiring organizations to notify affected individuals and authorities if a data breach involving PHI occurs.